 Killbuck Swamp

 Killbuck Swamp Preserve.
-Killbuck Swamp is a 443.31-acre preserve located in three counties, Holmes, Knox, and Coshocton.
+Killbuck Swamp is a 350-acre preserve located in Holmes and Knox.
 This preserve was made possible with the partnership of the Killbuck Watershed Land Trust, which manages 10,000 acres of conservation easements and two nature preserves in a multi-county region.
 As one of the largest wetland preserves in the region, Killbuck Swamp is a haven for biodiversity, boasting an array of unique habitats.
 From lush marshes to tranquil waterways, this sanctuary provides vital refuge for countless species of plants, animals, and birds.
 Birding enthusiasts will delight in the diverse avian population that thrives within the preserve.
 Keep your eyes peeled for Eagles, Sandhill Cranes, countless waterfowl species, and warblers.
 The swamp supports tens of thousands of spring peepers, their collective songs drowning out all other sounds on warm spring nights.

 Address: 10114 SR 520, Killbuck OH 44637